The union for Australia’s dancers, dance teachers, and choreographers.

 Public and Products Liability Insurance covers a dancer's legal obligation to pay compensation when personal injury or property damage occurs.The insurance covers a range of approved dance styles and activities.

-Download more info:
+Download more info here.

 As part of the MEAA Equity Section, Dancers Australia members have access to professional development opportunities through The Equity Foundation.The Equity Foundation hosts over 120 professional development events each year, including workshops and masterclasses with internationally renowned artists, casting directors, coaches, producers, and other industry leaders.These are free of charge, and open only to members.Visit equityfoundation.org.au to view all programs.